gdynamics/negentropy/README.md

 # Negentropy

-*The concept and phrace "negative entropy" was introduced by Erwin Schrödinger in his 1944 popular-science book What is Life?
-Later, Léon Brillouin shortened the phrase to negentropy.*
+_The concept and phrase "negative entropy" was introduced by Erwin Schrödinger in his 1944 popular-science book What is Life?
+Later, Léon Brillouin shortened the phrase to negentropy._
 ([source](https://en.wikipedia.org/wiki/Negentropy))

 In short, negentropy is the opposite of entropy.